iPad keyboards

 An external keyboard can transform the iPad into a more powerful work tool.
 Advantages include:

-Faster typing, especially for longer texts.
+Faster typing, especially with longer texts.

-Using keyboard shortcuts increases efficiency.
+The use of keyboard shortcuts increases efficiency.

 Using a trackpad or mouse improves precision when working with text and apps.